 Have a family meeting and make the changes soon so your house and home school works for you.
 I’d love to hear how you motivated your children to make changes in the comments below.

-If you would like a free home school consult with me, type PHONE to firstname.lastname@example.org.
+If you would like a free home school consult with me, you can email me at firstname.lastname@example.org.

 Let’s face it- we all have bad days.
 This action plan is not for a bad day, but it may help you break a bad pattern of behavior.
 And sometimes, it just helps you identify and decipher what is really going on with your child.